jro31/jethro-codes/_articles/projects/meals-of-change.md

 ### Database

 The two issues covered so far (authentication and photo uploading) were the two areas that I really felt a deficit in knowledge heading into this project.
-But with both painstakingly resolved, the rest of the process of building this app went fairly smoothly.
+But with both resolved, the rest of the process of building this app went fairly smoothly.

 My philosphy for building an application, is that you start with the data.